-The results of this study are derived from two passive, temporary seismic deploy- ments in the Aegean Sea, the CYCNET (Bohnhoff et al., 2004) and the EGELADOS (Friederich and Meier, 2008) experiments.
+The results of this study are derived from two passive, temporary seismic deployments in the Aegean Sea, the CYCNET (Bohnhoff et al., 2004) and the EGELADOS (Friederich and Meier, 2008) experiments.
 The CYCNET was deployed for two years beginning in autumn 2002 and covered the Hellenic volcanic arc.
-It consisted of in total 22 seismic stations and comprised both short-period and broadband sensors.
-The EGELADOS network was a follow-up project started in autumn 2005 which covered the entire Hellenic subduction zone from the Peleponnese in the west to western Turkey in the east.
-EGELADOS was a pure broadband network that included permanent stations of the GEOFON network on Crete and 24 ocean-bottom stations.
+It consisted of in total 22 seismic stations and comprised both short-period (1 Hz) and 120 s Streckeisen broadband sensors.
+The EGELADOS network was a follow-up project started in autumn 2005 which covered the entire Hellenic subduction zone from the Peloponnese in the west to western Turkey in the east.
+EGELA-DOS was an amphibic network encompassing on-shore 45 Güralp 60s broadband seismometers, 4 Streckeisen 120s sensors, 7 Mark 1 Hz seismometers and 24 ocean-bottom stations equipped with 60 s Güralp broadband sensors and longperiod hydrophones.
+In addition, data of eight permanent stations of the GEOFON network equipped with Streckeisen broadband sensors could be used.

-The analysis of the seismicity recorded by the two networks is described by Bohnhoff et al. (2006), Meier et al. (2004), Becker et al. (2006), Brüstle (2012) and Brüstle et al. (2013).
-First onsets for P and S-waves were manually picked for all events.
+The analysis of the seismicity recorded by the two networks is described by Bohnhoff et al. (2006), Meier et al. (2004), Becker et al. (2006) and Brüstle (2012).
+First onsets for P and S waves were manually picked for all events.
 During the picking, the analysts also determined first motions of the P arrival for later use in focal mechanism determination.
-Brüstle et al. (2013) focused their attention on the south-eastern part of the Aegean and derived a minimum 1-D-model for that region using the VELEST program (Kissling et al., 1994).
-They used this new reference model to relocate all earthquakes recorded by CYCNET and those recorded in the south-eastern Aegean by EGELADOS using the non-linear location program NonLinLoc (Lomax and Curtis, 2001; Lomax et al., 2009).
-In this way, a catalogue of about 7000 high-precision locations with location uncertainties of less than 20 km could be obtained which forms the observational basis of this study.
+Brüstle (2012) focused her attention on the southeastern part of the Aegean and derived a minimum 1-D model for that region using the VELEST program (Kissling et al., 1994).
+They used this new reference model to relocate all earthquakes recorded by CYCNET and those recorded in the southeastern Aegean by EGELADOS using the nonlinear location program NonLinLoc (Lomax and Curtis, 2001; Lomax et al., 2009).
+In this way, a catalogue of about 7000 earthquakes with location uncertainty of less than 20 km was compiled which forms the observational basis of this study.